Friday, December 25, 2015

 Friday, December 11, 2015

-Something’s fishy on Isla
+Something’s fishy on Isla Mujeres, Mexico

 Beach near Velasquez Restaurante

-Even now around dawn the open deck panga-style fishing boats and crews head out to pull in the hopefully-heavy nets.
+Even now, around dawn, the open deck panga-style fishing boats and crews head out to pull in the hopefully heavy nets.

-In the evening the reverse happens, the fishing crews return to their favourite locations and reset the nets for the night hoping for a successful catch.
+In the evening, the reverse happens, the fishing crews return to their favourite locations and reset the nets for the night, hoping for a successful catch.

-Heading out - watching for the Lady Fish run
+Looking for the Lady Fish run

-When the weather turns grumpy the Port Captain closes the port, restricting the size of the boat that can leave the harbor until he gives the okay to leave.
+When the weather turns grumpy, the Port Captain closes the port, restricting the size of the boat that can leave the harbor until he gives the okay to leave.

 Cleaning and repairing nets

-The good thing about a port closure - it gives the fishermen time to repair and clean their nets.
-Sometimes you will see them on the beach north of Velasquez Restaurante on Rueda Medina.
+The good thing about a port closure it gives the fishermen time to repair and clean their nets.

-They string the nets between palm trees searching for rips, pulling off bits of seaweed that have been snagged in the weave.
+They string the nets between palm trees, searching for rips, pulling off bits of seaweed that have been snagged in the weave.

 Weaving a new net

-On very stormy days the net-mending takes place under covered domes where after school basketball games normally happen.
+On very stormy days, the net-mending takes place under covered domes, where, after school basketball games, normally happen.

 Watching the fishermen repair tears in the netting is very reminiscent of the folks who weave hammocks.

-Holding a wooden bobbin in one hand and a tough nylon line in the other their hands weave in and out, neatly filling in the torn area.
+Holding a wooden bobbin in one hand and a tough nylon line in the other, their hands weave in and out, neatly filling in the torn area.
 It’s a beautiful skill.

 Cleaning the catch